gofore/angular-basic-training/typescript-and-tooling/README.md

 };
 ```

-- Parenthesis can be emitted if only one parameter:
+- Parenthesis can be omitted if only one parameter:

 ```javascript
 const func = param1 => {